 This year, we are again prepared to provide all necessary supports, but there are a few changes to the process which I’d like to clarify for both students and the faculty that will be supervising them that day:

 - Unlike previous years, our Undergraduate Office will not automatically receive match results the day before the full release.
-However, students have the option of directing CaRMS to release their results the day before (February 25th) if they fail to match.
+However, students have the option of directing CaRMS to release their results the day before (March 2nd) if they fail to match.
 They can do so by going into the CaRMS website and providing the appropriate permission.

 - Any unmatched students who have